Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion-cli.md

 ## Configure environment variables

-After verifying the installation, you can configure environment variables to run commands in the terminal or using the VS Code extension buttons and menus.
+If you have environment variables in your project, you can configure them to run commands in the terminal or using the VS Code extension buttons and menus.
 Refer to [Configure environment variables](/docs/fusion/install-dbt-extension#configure-environment-variables) for more information.

 ## Update Fusion